devtin/csv-tr/README.md

 transforms given csv file or stream and outputs the result

 Options:
-  -V, --version                      output the version number -o, --only <headers>               Output only specified headers (separated by comma).
+  -V, --version                    output the version number -o, --only <columns>             output only specified columns (comma separated).
 Not to be used with --exclude.
-  -e, --exclude <headers>            Exclude specified headers (comma separated).
+  -e, --exclude <columns>          exclude specified columns (comma separated).
 Not to be used with --only.
-  -t, --transform <js-expression>  JS expression to transform each <row>.
-Ej: -t "row.email = row.email.toLowerCase()" -f, --filter <js-expression>       JS expression to filter each <row>.
-Ej: -f "row.state === 'FL'" -s, --sort <sort-expression>       Sort entries by header.
+  -t, --transform <js-expression>  transform rows by given JavaScript expression.
+Ej: -t "row.email = row.email.toLowerCase()"
+  -f, --filter <js-expression>     filter rows by given JavaScript expression.
+Ej: -f "row.state === 'FL'" -s, --sort <sort-expression>     sort entries by column.
 Ej: -s "firstName:1,lastName:-1" -h, --help                       display help for command
 ```

 ## Input sample